What is Quad Rugby?

 opposing team's goal line.
 Contact between wheelchairs is permitted, and is in fact an

 integral part of the sport as players use their chairs to block and hold opponents.

 Who is a Quad Rugby Athlete?

-Competition is open to male and female athletes with a permanent physical disabilities which
+Competition is open to male and female athletes beginning at age 12, with permanent physical disabilities which

 paralysis of the legs and partial paralysis of the arms.
 Other disability groups who play include cerebral palsy, muscular dystrophy, amputations, polio, and other neurological conditions.